richrosario/PracticalBoxHacking/HackTheBox/Editorial/README.md

 <img src="./apicall.png?raw=true">
 </p>
 - Use SSH with those creds are we got the user flag

-- Next in the app folder I see it's a git repo.
+- Next in the app folder I see it's a git repo

 - Used git log and git show to see if they left anything around in those commits

 - Found credentials to prod but I got stuck here

 - There are resources online that show how they got to root so I followed them but previous step was as far as I got